5 Signs Your Dog Is Struggling To Sleep & How To Fix It

 So why do this to your dog with those rough, uncomfy beds.
 Give them South Africa's No.1 Super Soft Preferred Premium Dog Bed!

-Forget the FREE 1-4 Day Express Delivery, the 14-day money-back guarantee or that it's washer & dryer friendly; Our Iremia Dog Bed is an absolute steal - currently at up to 40% OFF with our Pre-Order Special!
-(Colours & Sizes running out fast!)
+Forget the FREE 1-4 Day Express Delivery, the 14-day money-back guarantee or that it's washer & dryer friendly; Our Iremia Dog Bed is an absolute steal - currently at up to 40% OFF with our Pre-Order Special which ends on 1 July!

 The ultra soft, Vegan Faux Fur Fabric With Non-slip Bottom was scientifically engineered to re-create their mother's warm fuzzy body whenever they want to feel safe, warm & comfortable.
 The raised rim provides head and neck support, while the super-soft filling offers joint and muscle pain relief.
 And just like beds - you can find your goldilox fit that's 'just right', in our sizing guide.